lonestone/nest-sdk-generator/README.md

 ## SDK usage

-Let's suppose the Nest.js server has an `UserModule` module, containing an `UserController` controller with a `getOne(id: string): Promise<UserDTO>` method.
+Let's suppose the NestJS server has an `UserModule` module, containing an `UserController` controller with a `getOne(id: string): Promise<UserDTO>` method.
 We can use it from the SDK:

 ```typescript
 import { userController } from '<sdk path>/userModule/userController'